ayinloya/materialized-css-snippets/README.md

 **Note:** You can find your Sublime Text 2/3 packages directory by going to Preferences > Browse Packages.

 ### Some examples on how to use this plugin.
-press tab after typing the following snippet codes
+Press tab after typing the following snippet codes

 ### Templates